-After you've decided on a hashtag it's time to get the word out.
-Start early by telling your bridal party and putting it on your save-the-date.
+After you've decided on a hashtag, it's time to get the word out.
+Start early by telling your bridal party and putting it on your save-the-date and wedding website.
 At the wedding you should also have reminders in case they forget.
 Pyle suggests using, "a cute sign that matches your decor, and putting it on the menu is nice too."

 Step 8.
 Don't overthink it.

 Will you remember your wedding hashtag forever?
-Eh, maybe.
+Probably.
 Will you love the photos everyone took forever?
 Definitely.
 So if it turns out that your couple nickname happens to be the word for a delicacy in another language and you start seeing food photos that aren't on your catering menu, just roll with it.
 "Turn it into a light joke," says Pyle.
-At the end of the day it's the photos you'll really care about having and that everyone had fun with it.
+At the end of the day, it's the photos you'll really care about having and that everyone had fun with it.